IBM/tririga-envizi-appconnect-flows/README.md

 ### Adding Accounts

 Before importing the flow to AppConnect, add Accounts for SFTP and HTTP connectors.
-While adding account for HTTP connector, add credentials the Tririga user which can consume the OSLC API.
+While adding the HTTP connector account, include credentials for the Tririga user which can consume the OSLC API.

 - Navigate to Catalog section of the AppConnect instance
 <img width="960" alt="Create Account 1" src="https://media.github.ibm.com/user/375131/files/eb8b5a00-eb1d-11ec-8401-35b47d561ce4">

-- In the "Search application", type name of the connector to add the account for
+- In the "Search application" field, type name of the connector.

 - If the AppConnect instance does not have an account for the connector, click on "Connect" to create a new account
 <img width="960" alt="Create Account 2a" src="https://media.github.ibm.com/user/375131/files/ec23f080-eb1d-11ec-9f62-af1addec3fd3">